Rails71/Schedula-Mk2/README.md

 # Schedula Mk2

-An excel-python combination to make appointing to officials easier.
+An excel-python combination to make appointing officials to fixtures easier.

 For the advanced user there is a python API for interfacing with [schedula](https://schedula.sportstg.com/).